Welcome

 Germany and Mauritius: Bilateral relations

-The Educational Exchange Service (PAD) awards scholarships, as does the German Academic Exchange Service (DAAD).
+Interest in the German language is growing.
+German is currently taught at a tourism college and at four grammar schools in Mauritius, but it is not yet an integral part of school curricula.
+The Educational Exchange Service and the German Academic Exchange Service (DAAD) promote academic exchange by funding scholarships.
 Germany has a particularly positive image in Mauritius.
-All kinds of German products, especially mid-range and top-range cars, are held in high regard.
-The media reports on major events in Germany including sports.
+German technology, engineering and all kinds of products, especially mid-range and top-range cars, are held in high regard.
+The media reports on major events in Germany, including sports.